OpenPrinting/cups/DEVELOPING.md

 the "IO" prefix for the corresponding in-line comment.

-The [codedoc](https://www.msweet.org/codedoc) documentation generator also understands the following special text in the function description comment:
+The [codedoc](https://www.msweet.org/codedoc) documentation generator also understands some markdown syntax as well as the following special text in the function description comment:

     @deprecated@         - Marks the function as deprecated: not recommended for new development and scheduled for removal.